Passport to English Logo

 After the Interview

-Answer the following questions about the reading.
+Answer the following questions based on the reading.

 1. What does “research” mean in the following paragraph.